anhnguyendepocen/structural-behavioral-economics/iterations/bonn_ws_2019/README.md

 **Joint discussion**

 We continue to discuss applied maximum likelihood estimation using the `respy` package.
 The lecture is available [here](https://github.com/OpenSourceEconomics/respy-lectures).

+### Week 10

+**Joint discussion**

+We discuss the simulated method of moments estimation using the `respy` package.
+The lecture is available [here](https://github.com/OpenSourceEconomics/respy-lectures).

+### Week 11

+**Joint discussion**

+We discuss the simulated method of moments estimation using the `respy` package.
+The lecture is available [here](https://github.com/OpenSourceEconomics/respy-lectures).

+### Week 11

+**Sensitivity analysis**

+We discuss the use of sensitivity analysis in structural econometrics.
+The lecture is available [here](https://github.com/HumanCapitalAnalysis/talks/blob/master/selected-topics/02-sensitivity-analysis/slides.pdf).

+### Week 11

+**High performance computing using Python**

+We showcase the use of Python for high performance computing.
+The lecture is available [here](https://github.com/HumanCapitalAnalysis/talks/blob/master/selected-topics/03-high-performance-python/slides.pdf).

+### Week 12

+**High performance computing using Python**

+We showcase the use of Python for high performance computing.
+The lecture is available [here](https://github.com/HumanCapitalAnalysis/talks/blob/master/selected-topics/03-high-performance-python/slides.pdf).

 # Reading group